 D. A dismissed student who presents evidence of his/her ability to perform satisfactorily may be considered for readmission on trial.
 A student who has been dismissed for a second time will not be considered for readmission on trial until at least three years have elapsed.
-Further information regarding readmission may be obtained from the Office of the Dean.
+Further information regarding readmission may be obtained from the dean's office.